tim-band/js-dataentrygrid/README.md

 -   'Cut' and 'Copy' sometimes grayed out on Chrome's context menu, because nothing is selected.
--   Check which browsers it works on
+-   Check that it works on IE and Edge
 -   Touch screen support

 # API